New To Hockey Questions:

 When do I need to register?

-We open registration on May 1 and close on August 31.
-We offer early bird registration (with a registration discount) up until June 30 of every year.
+Registration is open now.
+Early Bird rates apply until August 6th.
 After September 1, when teams are set, we do our best to accommodate new players, but we cannot guarantee a spot on our teams.
-Please see ourregistration page for additional information.
+Please see our registration page for additional information.